Grimsby: History

-Great Grimsby formed an ancient Borough in the North Riding of Lindsey.
-It was reformed by the Municipal Corporations Act 1835 and became a Municipal Borough in that year.
-In 1889 a County Council was created for Lindsey, but Great Grimsby was outside its area of control and formed an independent County Borough in 1891.
-The Borough expanded to absorb the adjacent hamlet of Wellow (1889), also the neighbouring parishes of Clee-with-Weelsby (1889), Little Coates (1928), Scartho (1928), Weelsby (1928) and Great Coates (1968).
+Great Grimsby formed an ancient borough in the North Riding of Lindsey.
+It was reformed by the Municipal Corporations Act 1835 and became a municipal borough in that year.
+In 1889 a county council was created for Lindsey, but Great Grimsby was outside its area of control and formed an independent county borough in 1891.
+The borough expanded to absorb the adjacent hamlet of Wellow (1889), also the neighbouring parishes of Clee-with-Weelsby (1889), Little Coates (1928), Scartho (1928), Weelsby (1928) and Great Coates (1968).
 It had its own police force until 1967 when it was merged into the Lincolnshire force.

-In 1974, the County Borough was abolished and Great Grimsby was reconstituted with the same boundaries as Grimsby non-metropolitan district in the new county of Humberside, under the Local Government Act 1972.
+In 1974, the county borough was abolished and Great Grimsby was reconstituted with the same boundaries as Grimsby non-metropolitan district in the new county of Humberside, under the Local Government Act 1972.
 The district was renamed Great Grimsby in 1979.

-In the early 1990s, area local government came under review from the Local Government Commission for England; Humberside was abolished in 1996.
+In the early 1990s, area local government came under review from the Local Government Commission for England; Humberside was abolished in 1996 by the Humberside (Structural Change) Order 1995 (SI 1995/600).
 The former Great Grimsby district merged with that of Cleethorpes to form the unitary authority of North East Lincolnshire.
-The town does not have its own town council, instead just a board of Charter Trustees.
-In 2007, in the struggle for identity, it was suggested that the district be renamed Great Grimsby and Cleethorpes, but this did not meet with favour among local residents, and the Council Leader dropped the idea a year later.
+The town does not have its own town council, instead just a board of charter trustees.
+In 2007, in the struggle for identity, it was suggested that the district be renamed Great Grimsby and Cleethorpes, but this did not meet with favour among local residents, and the council leader dropped the idea a year later.